scorpido74/azure-docs.nl-nl/articles/blockchain/workbench/use-api.md

 ## <a name="list-workflows-for-an-application"></a>Lijst met werkstromen voor een toepassing weergeven

-Zodra een gebruiker de toepasselijke Block Chain-toepassing (zoals **Asset overboeking**) selecteert, haalt de Block Chain-client alle werk stromen van de specifieke Block Chain-toepassing op.
+Once a user selects the applicable blockchain application (such as **Asset Transfer**), the blockchain client retrieves all workflows of the specific blockchain application.
 Gebruikers kunnen vervolgens de toepasselijke werkstroom selecteren voordat alle exemplaren van de slimme contracten voor de werkstroom worden weergegeven.
 Elke blockchain-toepassing heeft een of meer werkstromen en elke werkstroom heeft nul of meer exemplaren van slimme contracten.
-Voor een Block Chain-client toepassing die slechts één werk stroom heeft, wordt u aangeraden de stroom voor gebruikers ervaring over te slaan waarmee gebruikers de juiste werk stroom kunnen selecteren.
-In dit geval heeft **Asset overboeking** slechts één werk stroom, ook wel **Asset-overdracht**genoemd.
+For a blockchain client application that has only one workflow, we recommend skipping the user experience flow that allows users to select the appropriate workflow.
+In this case, **Asset Transfer** has only one workflow, also called **Asset Transfer**.

 Gebruik de [GET-API voor werkstromen van toepassingen](https://docs.microsoft.com/rest/api/azure-blockchain-workbench/applications/workflowsget):